AmberAiwohi/my386blog/_posts/2023-03-27-superhero-eda.md

 ![Figure](https://github.com/AmberAiwohi/my386blog/raw/main/assets/images/year_lowess.png)

-From the scatter plot above, we see a slight positive trend as the gross seems to increase as the years go by.
+From the scatter plot above, we see a slight positive trend as the gross increased with time.
 This could be an indicator that superhero movies have become increasingly popular or better produced over the years.
 It may be important to note inflation costs, which may have affected increased gross.

 # Conclusion
 This EDA helps us visualize a few patterns: